tkr22777/teaching-cs-630/week_04/02_ddl_drop_truncate.md

 ## Overview

-This guide covers DROP and TRUNCATE commands for removing database objects and data using Oracle SQL.
-These are powerful commands that permanently delete data, so use them carefully.
+This guide covers DROP and TRUNCATE commands. **DROP removes the table itself; TRUNCATE empties the table but keeps it.** These are powerful commands that permanently delete data, so use them carefully.

 ## DROP Statement

-The `DROP` statement permanently removes database objects (tables, indexes, views, etc.) from the database.
+When you need to completely remove a table from your database - structure and all data - you'll use DROP.
+This is permanent and can't be undone, so you'll typically use this when removing test tables, obsolete tables, or during development when restructuring your database.

 ### DROP TABLE